delphix/dcs-for-azure-templates/dcsazure_ADLS_to_ADLS_delimited_discovery_pl/README.md

   (default `insert_adf_discovery_event`).
 * `NUMBER_OF_ROWS_TO_PROFILE` - This is the number of rows we should select for profiling, note that raising this value could cause requests to fail (default `1000`).
-* `MAX_RESULTS` - This is the max number of blobs to be included in the Azure blob storage REST API call. (default `5000`)
+* `MAX_RESULTS` - This is the max number of blobs to be included in the Azure blob storage REST API call (default `5000`).
-* `MSFT_API_VERSION` - This is the version of the Microsoft API to use for the Azure blob storage REST API call. (default `2021-08-06`)
+* `MSFT_API_VERSION` - This is the version of the Microsoft API to use for the Azure blob storage REST API call (default `2021-08-06`).
-* `MSFT_BLOB_TYPE` - This is the type of blob to use for the Azure blob storage REST API call. (default `BlockBob`)
+* `MSFT_BLOB_TYPE` - This is the type of blob to use for the Azure blob storage REST API call (default `BlockBlob`).

 ### Parameters

 * `P_STORAGE_CONTAINER_TO_SCAN` - This is the storage container whose contents need review
 * `P_DIRECTORY` - This is the directory within the storage container that contains additional folders that will be scanned.
-An empty value would mean discovering schemas starting at the container level.
+An empty value would mean discovering schemas starting at the root level.
 * `P_SUFFIXES_TO_SCAN` - This list can be used to limit which kinds of files are scanned for data, note that these represent suffixes to file names, not a true extension as `.` is not supported in the keys of the object definition in `P_SUFFIX_DELIMITER_MAP` (default `["csv","txt","NO_EXT"]`)